 - a typical day – an insight into an academic’s life or moral support

-Remember – you’re only able to write 140 characters (including spaces), and there’s a small counter below this box which tells you how many characters you have left.
-It will stop you once you go over and highlight how many characters you need to delete.
+Remember – you’re only able to write 280 characters (including spaces), and there’s a small counter below the text box which tells you how many characters you have left.
+(It will stop you once you go over and highlight how many characters you need to delete.)
 You’ll soon develop a suitably concise style, and learn the tricks to abbreviate your writing, such as using ‘&’ instead of ‘and’.
 This all adds to the informal tone.

 This bit is important!
 For this second Day of Twitter, as your first message, please send the following tweet – we’ll explain why later!